Zilog8/UNFS2GO/README.md

 The Go backends are abstracted through the vfs.NameSpace package found in godoc.
 This permits multiple backends to be bound to the same virtual filesystem.
-The first implemented backend is zip files, using the "zipfs" package also from godoc.
-For the time being, it's all read-only.
+Backends implement the afero.Fs interface, from the afero project, making it easier to swap between them, and for you to implement your own backends as well.
+The first implemented backend is zip files (read-only), using the "zipfs" package also from godoc.

 Why:

 I have a server without FUSE and whose kernel I can't modify.
 It can mount NFS shares however, so I started wondering if NFS could be used as a poor-man's FUSE?
-Since I couldn't find an NFS server in Go, and upon seeing the complexity of the NFS protocol, I figured my best bet was to re-purposed a pre-existing usermode NFS server.
-The best option I could find was UNFS3, which unfortunately is written in C. Since I didn't know C, I used CGO to create this chimera.
+Upon seeing the complexity of the NFS protocol, I figured my best bet was to re-purposed a pre-existing NFS server.
+Since I couldn't find an NFS server in Go, I settled on UNFS3, a usermode server written in C. Because of the simplicity of CGO, it actually wasn't too difficult to bring this gruesome chimera into existence (despite my utter lack of C knowledge).
 Around the same time, I was monkeying around with godoc's zipfs package and thought that it would make a perfect first use for UNFS2GO.
+Some time later, I found Afero and figured it'd fit in great.

 Build: